Analysis | 19 aides, allies and even family members who have spoken against Trump

 What he said: Argued that his tenure should be best judged by what he and others prevented Trump from doing.
 And he said he agreed with Mattis’s charge that Trump was seeking to divide rather than unite the country.

 Why it’s significant: Kelly hasn’t completely broken with Trump, and he hasn’t gone as far as Mattis.
-He’s also declined to confirm or deny explosive reporting that Trump denigrated military veterans and the war dead, including allegedly offered insensitive comments while at the gravesite of Kelly’s own son.
+Kelly has also declined to confirm or deny reporting that Trump denigrated military veterans and the war dead, including allegedly offered insensitive comments while at the gravesite of Kelly’s own son.
 But Kelly has occasionally provided a window into what transpired on his watch, and it’s often pointed in a pretty clear direction.

 Gary Cohn